 Before adjusting your shifting, check to see if the problem you're experiencing isn’t being caused by something else.
 One possibility is a bent derailleur or derailleur hanger.
 The hanger is bolted onto a bike’s rear triangle and is what the derailleur mounts to.
 It can be bent in crashes or impacts from trail debris.
 If the derailleur or its hanger is bent, they can sometimes be straightened.
 In the worst cases, the hanger or derailleur will have to be replaced, with the derailleur being the more expensive of the two.

 Another thing to check is the gear cable.
 If the cable is frayed at the end, it’s time to replace it.
-Plus, if the cable and housing have been ridden for a while and are getting old, replacing them will also improve shifting performance, and is relatively cheap to do.
+Plus, if the inner cable and housing have been ridden for a while and are getting old, replacing the inner, and perhaps the outer housing too, will also improve shifting performance, and is relatively cheap to do.

 Finally, shifting will be impacted by worn-out drivetrain components, like the cassette, chain, and chainring.
 A chain wear tool can be used to check this and if your chain is too worn, it will need replacing.
 If you need a new one, have a look at our guide to the best chains for mountain bikes, gravel and road.